 The Superior Benefits of RAS Aquaculture

-- Water savings: 95% - 99% of the water in the system is recirculated within the system, efficiently reducing the amount of water required for fish production.
+• Water savings: RAS achieves remarkable water savings, with 95% to 99% of the water within the system being efficiently recirculated, significantly reducing the overall water consumption required for fish production.

 RAS Systems Are More Important Than Ever